 In as little as one day after taking the last dose of oxazepam, withdrawal symptoms will most likely set in.
 These will be more minor symptoms such as anxiety or sweating.
 The craving for the drug will be very intense during this period, and support from medical personnel or family is recommended for the entire process.

 During this stage, physical symptoms are likely to decrease some.
 Psychological symptoms, such as anxiety or insomnia, may return with high intensity, leading into a rebound phase as the second week of detoxification begins.

 At the beginning of the second week, you may experience a sudden resurgence of physical and psychological symptoms.
 Some serious side effects may arise, such as muscle cramps and spasms.
-This period of detoxification is critical, as the desire for Oxazepam can be very high while the discomfort grows to intense levels.
+This period of detoxification is critical, as the desire for oxazepam can be very high while the discomfort grows too intense levels.

 The physical symptoms experienced earlier should fade through this period.
 In general, users will find withdrawal to be decreasing nicely in this time frame.